 • Appeals are subject to strict time limitations, so if you are considering appealing a decision it is important to seek legal advice right away.

 • There are several possible results of an appeal.
 The Court of Appeal may:

 • Allow the appeal and change the order of the lower court;

 • Allow part of the appeal and dismiss part of it, and change the order of the lower court; or

 • Allow the appeal and order a new trial or hearing.

-Three of our lawyers, Ms. Diane Harms, Mr. Michael Ghert and Mr. Jonathan Griffith have extensive experience in family law appeal work, and often handle appeals referred by other family law firms.
+Two of our lawyers, Ms. Diane Harms and Mr. Michael Ghert, have extensive experience in family law appeal work, and often handle appeals referred by other family law firms.
 As family law appeals can be costly and only certain aspects may be appealed, it is essential to seek advice from lawyers with an in-depth understanding of the law who can provide you with a realistic view on your prospects for success, as well as expertise throughout the process.

 What is the difference between an appeal and an application to vary?

 Variation applications can be made where a material change in circumstances has occurred since the last order.
 An application to vary is made to the original court asking that court to vary its own order.
 An appeal does not require a material change in circumstances; instead, an appeal is made to a higher court when a party believes the law has been wrongly applied.